skieffer/gremlite/README.rst

 * ``path``

-  - 0 args: return the path of vertices and edges visited so far
+  - 0 args: return the path of objects visited so far

 * ``project``